 Location: Bend of Ivy Lodge, a secluded and beautiful retreat center 20 minutes north of Asheville, North Carolina.
 The retreat will include intensive, highly experiential days, morning practices, and evening sessions.
 Because the community experience is a vitally important element of the retreat, and there are few nearby alternatives, we strongly recommend staying on-site.
 If you have a special situation and prefer to stay offsite please let us know and we can offer options.

 Meals and Lodging: Meals and lodging are NOT included as part of the package.
-Lodging and meals prices include four nights’ double occupancy lodging, shared bath, and gourmet meals prepared with locally sourced, organic foods.
-Meals are provided from breakfast on Thursday through lunch on Sunday.
-Four nights lodging starts the evening of Wednesday and goes through the end of the retreat.
+Lodging and meals prices include three nights’ double occupancy lodging, shared bath, and gourmet meals prepared with locally sourced, organic foods.
+Meals are provided from breakfast on Monday through lunch on Wednesday.
+Three nights’ lodging starts the evening of Sunday and goes through the end of the retreat.

 To register for this workshop, please proceed to the Presence-Based Coaching website.

 *This workshop is a joint offering between Growth Edge Coaching and Presence-Based Coaching ©.
 This is the third running of a program that was previously called Resourcing Clients for Unknowable Futures.
-Growth Edge Coaching is also running a 3-day version of this workshop in Sydney, Australia, under the name of Cultivating the Self for Complexity.
+Growth Edge Coaching is also running a 3-day version of this workshop in New Zealand, under the name of Cultivating the Self for Complexity.